Insurance Law as it Relates to Directors | John Ramsden

 - Corporate Manslaughter

 - Legal Representation

 - Pecuniary Penalties

 - Pollution Defence Costs

-The IMI Policy
+The Investment Managers Insurance Policy

 The first and most important consideration in relation to an IMI policy is the wording of the policy document.
 Generally, an IMI policy document will consist of anywhere between a few pages to a few hundred pages and may include various annexures or other documents.